Majdi-Aref/restaurant/README.md

 ## 6. 1.
 Codeanywhere

-- Codeanywhere is an efficient cloud-based integrated development environment that I employed to write, review, integrate, and deploy the code of "Savour" without any need for installations or configurations on my laptop.
+- Codeanywhere is an efficient cloud-based integrated development environment that I employed to write, review, integrate, and deploy the code of 'Savour' without any need for installations or configurations on my laptop.

 ## 6. 2.
 GitHub

-- A platform for version control and collaborative software development, which I used to create a central code repository for and deploy the "Savour".
+- A platform for version control and collaborative software development, which I used to create a central code repository for and deploy the 'Savour'.
 - This, in turn, allows me to keep track of changes made to code and revert to previous versions if needed.

 ## 6. 3.
 Heroku